gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 4-5-26 Nighttime Carbonstar
+Started with jupiter.
+Did an align on Sirius...used plate solve to get there.
+Focus was a little tricky...need that mask, and I fought with the focuser all night...it was slipping.
+Post analysis:
+* There are two screws.
+** Top screw locks in the focuser.
+Start with it all the way out.
+** Bottom screw is the tension.
+Manual says snug it up, then do an extra quarter turn.
+Daytime tests seem to be better.

+May want to get the Rack-n-pinion rather than crawford (smooth rod driving it).
+High point has it for $200.

+Best images were with the 4x powermate...seeing about 250 pixels with jupiter at 38 arc-seconds...thats 6.5 arc-seconds per pixel!!!
+Even with crappy focus, pulled out a great image.
+Yes, size does matter...this was even better than with the 2x power-mate.

+Next were galaxies...hamburger, 2903, and 81.
+Switched back to std prime for these.
+Two issues:
+* Focus.
+Need that mask and focuser to get crystal clear.
+This led to lower number of stars, which meant I couldn't automatically stack the hamburger or 2903 (can do hand-align...may later)
+* Tracking.
+Only able to use about half the exposures.
+More mag means more suseptable to issues here.
+Wondering whether doing either a guide scope or PEC will help.

 # 4-5-26 Daytime:  Carbonstar with powermates
 Found good config to screw in camera...see carbonstar.md.